top of page

 Our team guides you through every stage—from legal planning and donor selection to embryo creation and surrogate matching—providing clarity, support, and peace of mind so you can focus on what truly matters: building your family.

 Arizona law includes eligibility requirements and procedural steps, so careful planning and experienced legal guidance are essential.
-In cases where statutory conditions are not fully met, alternative legal strategies may be necessary to secure parental rights, making professional support crucial for a smooth surrogacy journey.

 At Giving Tree Surrogacy, we assist intended parents and surrogates through every step of Arizona’s surrogacy process.
 From drafting agreements to confirming parentage, we provide guidance and support to ensure a secure, transparent, and confident journey to building your family through surrogacy.

-The Surrogacy Journey in Arizona
+The Surrogacy Process in Arizona

 If you’ve decided to grow your family through surrogacy, the first step is scheduling a consultation with us.
 This is your chance to share your story, ask questions, and see if the team is the right fit for your journey.